 I prefer making my own BBQ marinade for this meal (which is a thin sauce), because I can control the spices and flavor to our liking.
 It's a matter of adding a few extra ingredients to the slow cooker (no extra stovetop step required), but if you're looking for total simplicity, simply add a bottle of your favorite sauce.

 Then there's the Dr Pepper, which makes this recipe extra special and so fun!
-I use diet soda to save on calories (making your own BBQ sauce helps with this too), but using full calorie is absolutely fine.
+I use diet soda to save on carbs and calories (making your own BBQ sauce helps with this too), but using full calorie is absolutely fine.
 The cherry accent that the soda provides makes the pulled chicken extra delicious and moist, and a winner with both kids and adults.

 Enjoy Dr Pepper chicken over a buttery bed of mashed potatoes, in a bun topped with Carrot Slaw or Zucchini Slaw, or simply all on its own--it's that finger licking good!